AlisonV2/av2-linked-up/README.md

 ### Tests <a name="tests"></a>

 Unit tests are made with Jest.
+Snapshot tests are also made with Jest.
+Each test suite starts with a snapshot test.
 E2E tests are made with Cypress.

 To avoid requireContext errors with Jest, we can install the plugin and add this snippet to babel.config.js :